-If you include an amount of interest expense which is not allowable as a deduction, such as amounts denied by the thin capitalisation rules, you will need to add back the amount at H Expense reconciliation adjustments in the RECONCILIATION ITEMS section on your schedule.
-For more information on thin capitalisation, see page 16.
+If you include an amount of interest which is not allowable as a deduction, such as amounts denied by the thin capitalisation rules, you will need to add back the amount at H Expense reconciliation adjustments item P8 Reconciliation items on your schedule.
+For more information on thin capitalisation, see page 17.

-STEP 1 Write your total primary production overseas interest expenses at Interest expenses overseas, Primary production column, item P8 on your schedule.
+STEP 1 Write your total primary production overseas interest expenses at Interest expenses overseas in the Primary production column, item P8 on page 3 of your schedule.
 Do not show cents.

-STEP 2 Write your total non-primary production overseas interest expenses at Interest expenses overseas, Nonprimary production column, item P8 on your schedule.
+STEP 2 Write your total non-primary production overseas interest expenses at Interest expenses overseas in the Non-primary production column.
 Do not show cents.

-STEP 3 Add up your primary production and non-primary production overseas interest expenses and write the total amount at R item P8 on your schedule.
+STEP 3 Add up your primary production and non-primary production overseas interest expenses and write the total at R.

-PART L: DEPRECIATION EXPENSES
+DEPRECIATION EXPENSES